AI4LAM/awesome-ai4lam/README.md

 ### Frameworks

 - [A Comprehensive AI Policy Education Framework for University Teaching and Learning](https://educationaltechnologyjournal.springeropen.com/articles/10.1186/s41239-023-00408-3) by C. K. Y. Chan in _International Journal of Educational Technology in Higher Education_, 20(38), 2023.
+- [A Framework for U.S. AI Governance: Creating a Safe and Thriving AI Sector](https://computing.mit.edu/wp-content/uploads/2023/11/AIPolicyBrief.pdf) white paper by the MIT Schwarzman College of Computing, Dec.
+11, 2023.
+(See also [related article in MIT News](https://news.mit.edu/2023/mit-group-releases-white-papers-governance-ai-1211).)

 ## Conferences and Workshops